chenrui333/meetup-scala-class/doc/class1.md

 each of its parameters (`hourlyWage` and `hoursPerWeek`) and also specifies function's *return type* (the kind of values it calculates).

 Functions can take as many parameters as we want.
 Here's another method that calculates the Pythagorean theorem.
-This function calculates the hypotenuse of a right triangle given the two other sides (`x` and `y`):
+This function calculates the hypotenuse of a right triangle (`z`) given the two other sides (`x` and `y`):

 ```scala
 def pythagoras(x: Double, y: Double): Double =